-This tangy, soul satisfying dill pickle soup has just under 3 net carbs per serving.
-It’s light and brothy – perfect for serving with a salad for a light lunch or with a burger if you’re a little hungrier.
+This tangy, soul satisfying keto dill pickle soup recipe has just under 3 net carbs per serving.
+It’s light, full of flavor, and that broth.
+That yummy broth.
+Perfect for serving with a salad for a light lunch or with a burger if you’re a little hungrier.
 If you’re having one of those days when you are craving something with lots of flavor this is the recipe for you.

-For this recipe you’ll need: chicken stock (make sure it is 0 carbs), cauliflower, dill pickles, butter, cream cheese, sour cream, dill pickle juice, pepper, cayenne, garlic powder, onion powder
+For this recipe you’ll need: chicken stock (make sure it is 0 carbs), cauliflower, dill pickles, butter, cream cheese, sour cream, dill pickle juice, black pepper, cayenne pepper, garlic powder, and onion powder.If you are in a hurry, feel free to Jump to the Recipe

 I am not a cold weather person.
 I like my Texas summers and autumns when the temperature hovers at 80 or above.
-Cold makes me…. cold.
+Cold makes me cold.
 Maybe it’s the hypothyroid stuff but cold hurts.
-It just hurts.
+It’s just no fun.
+That’s why something like this pickle soup recipe warms me like a towel fresh from the dryer.

-Soup is quick and easy and it’s one of those things I can put into a cup and drink out of hand – with my life that’s a huge benefit.
+Soup is quick and easy and it’s one of those things I can put into a cup and drink it quick which is a huge benefit.
 I think that when you’re on a low carb diet (or low carb eating plan if you prefer) soup can really help you stay on track because it’s easy, filling, and can be quite low in carbs and calories.

-I love those rich soups with heavy cream and lots of cheese – you know the ones – but I get tired of them after awhile and I just want something light.
+I love those rich soups with heavy cream and lots of cheese you know the one but I get tired of them after awhile and I just want something light.
 That’s when this dill pickle soup is perfect.

 I like to float a little butter on the top of the hot soup but it’s not necessary if you want to be careful about your calories.
-This soup likely won’t freeze well so don’t make more than you’ll eat in a couple of days.
+This soup doesn’t seem to freeze well so don’t make more than you’ll eat in a couple of days.

 Remember Homemade Pickles?

-My mom used to make sweet pickles and my aunt used to make dill pickles then they’d trade out part of their stash when we visited in the summertime so that they’d both have a variety.
-When I was growing up I really never realized that there were more than just bread & butter pickles and dill pickles – it wasn’t until I was experimenting with my own pickle making that I tried mustard pickles and ginger pickles and all of the sour pickle variations.
+My mom used to make sweet pickles and my aunt used to make dill pickles when I was a kid.
+Then they’d trade out part of their stash when we visited in the summertime so that they’d both have a variety.
+When I was growing up I really never realized that there were more than just sweet pickles and dill pickles.
+It wasn’t until I was experimenting with my own pickle making that I tried mustard pickles and ginger pickles and all of the sour pickle variations.

-Making this dill pickle soup has made me think about pickles – which made me think about homemade pickles – which made me remember that I hadn’t made pickles in over a decade.
+Making this dill pickle soup has made me think about pickles which made me think about homemade pickles which made me remember that I hadn’t made pickles in over a decade.
 And y’all, that’s how my mind works.
-I really need to put in some cucumber vines and make pickles this summer!
+I really need to make some pickle brine and plant some cucumbers and make pickles this summer!

-This soup is delicious as it is but there are several variations that you might want to try –
+This low carb dill pickle soup recipe is delicious as it is but there are several variations that you might want to try:?

 - Add diced, cooked ham